 2. Create a Contest

 Why not start a “Save A Tree” campaign?
 Post information at every copier, printer and book scanner – every 8,333 pieces of paper not used equals one tree saved.
 Challenge other universities for a friendly “go green” competition and see who saves the most trees with their library technology.
 Adding a little challenge to your academic library doesn’t just get students more involved – it’s good library management.
-A book scanner that allows scans to be sent directly to email, mobile devices or Google Drive saves you on serious paper and ink/toner costs.
+A book scanner that allows scans to be sent directly to email, mobile devices or cloud destinations like Google Drive, Box, or DropBox saves you on serious paper and ink/toner costs.
 Everybody wins.

 3. Change the Scenery